Home | Manual | Playground

 Deleting Owner Pointers

-Owner pointers take on the responsibility of owning the pointed object and its associated memory, treating them as distinct entities.
-A common practice is to implement a delete function to release both resources.
+Owner pointers take on the responsibility of owning the pointed object and its associated storage, treating them as distinct entities.

 Sample - Implementing the delete function